alexcw234/alexcw234.github.io/projects/feyanthology.md

   - AngularJS
   - Laravel
   - PostgreSQL
 summary: A social bookmarking service.
-Intended to help communities of shared creative interests collect relevant resources for easy access.
+Intended to help online sub-communities with specific interests collect relevant resources for easy access.
 ---

 Fey Anthology is a Social Bookmarking web app that I have been working on as a side project.
 Social bookmarking services are centeralized web services where users can collect and share links to web documents.